Social Impact

 NBA Mission: Inspire and Connect People Everywhere Through The Power of Basketball

-As part of the NBA’s mission we will continue to use our influence to effect change around a wide range of issues, including racial equality, health and wellness, education, environmental responsibility and sustainability, and diversity and inclusion.
+As part of the NBA’s mission we will continue to use our influence to impact a wide range of issues, including equality, health and wellness, education, environmental responsibility and sustainability, and diversity and inclusion.
 Our work in these areas all fall within the below programs and initiatives.

-Established in August 2020, the NBA Foundation is the league’s first-ever charitable foundation dedicated to driving economic opportunity for Black youth in NBA markets across the United States and Canada.
+Established in August 2020, the NBA Foundation is the league’s first-ever charitable foundation dedicated to driving economic opportunity for under-resourced youth in NBA markets across the United States and Canada.
 The Foundation invests in local and national organizations that promote school-to-career and workforce development opportunities.
-To date, it has provided more than $53 million in grant support to 130+ nonprofit organizations impacting 70,000 Black youth in all 28 NBA markets.
+To date, it has provided more than $140 million in grant support to 260+ nonprofit organizations impacting 500,000 youth in all 28 NBA markets.

 National Basketball Social Justice Coalition